 diversity in recruitment: how we can help

-If you have workforce diversity goals that you're ready to start working towards, but you're not sure how to take the next step, we can help by optimising your recruitment.
+If you have workforce diversity goals that you're ready to start working towards but are unsure how to take the next step, we can help by optimising your recruitment.

 data on what workers want

-For more than 20 years, we have been conducting research into the things that really matter to employees.
+For more than 20 years, we have been researching the things that matter to employees.
 This information can help you build a relevant and compelling employer brand, which is essential if you want to attract and retain diverse talent.

 fresh perspectives on your recruitment process